 We spend a lot of time chatting Canicross on Instagram where we can be found @mallingdowndogs.
 All our antics and adventure go on there and we are always happy to help others get into a sport we love

 Hi!
-We’re Jen & Rain, we live in Cardiff Bay & we’re so happy to be ambassadors for K9 Trail Time!
+We’re Jen & Rain, we live near Newport & we love running together – super happy to be ambassadors for K9 Trail Time!

-Rain is very mischievous, & she loves playing ball & walkies in the forest.
-She can also be quite an anxious & reactive girl, but when she runs she seems to forget her worries, block out distractions & focus on running!
+Rainy is a 4 year old very mischievous border collie, she loves tummy tickles & walkies in the forest.
+Rain can also be quite an anxious & reactive girl, but when she runs she mostly seems to forget her worries!

 You can follow our adventures @rainy.day.dog!